Batch Processing and Stream Processing (Async & Sync Messaging)

 - Fault tolerance—failed tasks will be recalled and re-executed

-- Idempotent operations—multiple executions of a job only perform once.
+- Idempotent operations—multiple executions of a job only performed once.

 - Common examples: backup systems, compressing logs